lvl7wizard/lvl7wizard/README.md

 Hey!

-I'm Dave, an aspiring Software Developer based in Sheffield, UK.
+I'm Dave, a Junior Software Developer based in Sheffield, UK.

 Check out my [portfolio site](https://dave-judge-portfolio.netlify.app/) for more information about me, my learning journey, and information/links to my latest projects.